ECFE Program Information

 Parenting

 Parents participate in a group discussion with a licensed parent educator.
 The discussion focuses on topics related to both child and parent learning and allows time to connect with other parents of young children going through similar experiences.
-The location and length of the parent discussion is determined by the class category in Eleyo:
+The location and length of the parent discussion is determined by the class category in Arux:

 Non-separating: Parents stay in circle, and the children are encouraged to play in other areas of the classroom.